anyaevostinar/anyaevostinar.github.io/classes/257-s22/project-4-individual.md

 You should:
 * Create a `createtable.sql` file that will create a table with some (or all) of your team's data
+* Add the necessary `\copy` command to your `README.md` file (For example `\copy earthquakes FROM 'earthquakeData.csv' DELIMITER ',' CSV`)
 * Write a simple Python file named `datasource.py` that uses the `psycopg2` module to connect to the database, execute a query, and print the result

 The grader will grade your assignment by:
 * Pulling down your submission for this deliverable that should be tagged 'database'
 * Use `psql -f createtable.sql` to recreate your table in their database
+* Use the copy command that you specify to import your data into the table
 * Create the `config.py` file with their information and the database name `webapp`
 * Run your `datasource.py` file
 * Look through your code and database structure